 Man identified in deadly, fiery crash that shut down I-95 in Richmond

 RICHMOND, Va.
-(WWBT) - Part of Interstate 95 will remain closed overnight after a deadly, fiery crash.
+(WWBT) - Parts of Interstate 95 have reopened several hours after a deadly, fiery crash.
 The crash shut down all lanes of I-95 in Richmond on Wednesday afternoon.

 Virginia State Police say the crash happened around noon near the Chamberlayne Avenue exit.
 The incident also closed the Belvidere Overpass.